There are those rare times nowadays when a falsehood is easily recognized for what it is, no matter who says it.

 Here is a bit more on the criteria for HUD VASH:

-Veterans must meet the definition of homelessness defined in The McKinney Homeless Assistance Act (dead link on the HUD website) as amended by S. 896 The Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act of 2009.
+Veterans must meet the definition of homelessness defined in The McKinney Homeless Assistance Act as amended by S. 896 The Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act of 2009.